to decide that something is true without having complete information or proof

 20.endorse(v.)[ɪnˋdɔrs]

-to make a public statement of your approval or support for something o
+to make a public statement of your approval or support for something or someone

 eg.The plan does not explicitly endorse the private ownership of land.